verhas/javageci/REFERENCE.md

 architecture and how it inserts it's code generation phase into the build process.
 The structure is not conventional.

-Code generation principly can happen:
+Code generation principally can happen:

 * (BC) before compilation
 * (DC) during compilation